MicrosoftDocs/cpp-docs/docs/mfc/tn033-dll-version-of-mfc.md

  If you are interested in building a DLL using MFC that can be used with non-MFC applications (this is called a regular MFC DLL), refer to [Technical Note 11](../mfc/tn011-using-mfc-as-part-of-a-dll.md).

 ## Overview of MFCxx.DLL Support: Terminology and Files
- **regular MFC DLL**: You use a regular MFC DLL to build a stand-alone DLL using some of the MFC classes.
+ **Regular MFC DLL**: You use a regular MFC DLL to build a stand-alone DLL using some of the MFC classes.
 Interfaces across the App/DLL boundary are "C" interfaces, and the client application does not have to be an MFC application.

  This is the version of DLL support supported in MFC 1.0.
 It is described in [Technical Note 11](../mfc/tn011-using-mfc-as-part-of-a-dll.md) and the MFC Advanced Concepts sample [DLLScreenCap](../visual-cpp-samples.md).